JayanthApagundi/LDR--Light-Depedent-Resistors/README.md

 # LDR--Light-Depedent-Resistors
-Whenever the LDR senses the light on to it the LED is off and when it does not sense the light the LED is switched on
+Whenever the LDR senses the light on to it the LED is off and when it does not sense the light the LED is switched on.

 Software: Arduino IDE